Squirrel Scouts (The Scout Association)

-Squirrels is a programme for four to six-year-old children, which is operated by The Scout Association in the United Kingdom.
+Squirrels is a programme operated by The Scout Association in the United Kingdom, imitating some aspects of Scouts but for much younger, infant children, usually between 4 and 6, who are too young to be Scouts and make the Scout Promise.

 The programme was launched in September 2021.

-Squirrels is a programme with aspects imitating Scouts for much younger, infant children (aged 4-6).
+It remains a unique, proprietary programme.
+Some Scout organisations, particularly some Traditional Scouting organisations, have never adopted programmes for younger children at all, typically on the grounds that they were not part of Robert Baden-Powell's original programme and his warnings against too close identification of Scouts with juvenile programmes.

 Squirrels make a simple promise to suit members' young ages, wear neckerchiefs in group colours, have award badges, have short meetings with early finishing times and are taught moral lessons (The Scout Law) through games and stories.
 A group of Squirrels is called a "drey".
 Dreys form part of a local scout group.
-After reaching the age of six, a Squirrel can move on to Beavers.
+After reaching the age of six, a Squirrel can move on to the association's Beavers programme.

 History

 Northern Ireland Squirrel Association

 The Northern Ireland Squirrel Association was an independent association that operated as a feeder organisation for some Scout Groups in Northern Ireland from the late 1990s.
 Like the Little Brothers and Beavers in Northern Ireland before them, the Squirrel Association provided a model for the Scout Association's later programmes for younger and younger children.

 Dreys which were part of the Northern Ireland Squirrel Association will be merged into local Scout Groups.